Keekki/KekesMarket/README.md

 The app is running at: https://kekesmarket.onrender.com/ **NOTE** the backend is also running on render and the free tier closes the service if inactive.
 When visiting the site, please wait a minute for the backend to boot up!

+The app is deployed in 2 places:
+- **Render**: backend as a web service and the frontend as a static site, both as free tier services so there are downsides
+- **TUNI Virtual Machine**: the project is also deployed in a school virtual machine via my deploy pipeline

 ## Technologies Used

 ### Backend